 Coping with the Hurdles of Mental Health After Bariatric Surgery

-While it’s to be expected that mental stress will alleviate over time as you lose weight post-surgery, you will still need time to adjust to your new lifestyle which comes with its own unique set of physical, emotional, and mental challenges.
+While it’s to be expected that mental stress will alleviate over time as you lose weight post-surgery, you will still need time to adjust to your new lifestyle, which comes with its own unique set of physical, emotional, and mental challenges.
+Fortunately, mental health is always manageable with the right resources and support system.

-Let’s delve into the emotional challenges you may experience after weight loss surgery.
+Let’s discuss and prepare for the emotional challenges you may experience after weight loss surgery.

-According to an analysis of 68 studies, approximately 25% of bariatric candidates have a mood disorder – the most common being depression.
+Conflicting emotions are normal after any surgery.
+You’re making a change and it’s natural that you will need time to adjust to your new reality.
+According to an analysis of 68 studies, approximately 25% of bariatric candidates suffer from a temporary a mood disorder – the most common being depression.
+The best way to combat these feelings are to prepare for them.

-Many patients experience the thought “why am I depressed” during the process of losing weight.
-The thought of the health benefits, weight reduction, and improved quality of life drive many people to approach weight loss surgery with unrealistic expectations.
+Many patients experience the thought,, “why am I depressed” during the process of losing weight.
+The thought of the health benefits, weight reduction, and improved quality of life drives many people to approach weight loss surgery.
+However, it’s normal to react differently than you expected and you should not feel ashamed to seek support.

 Lifetime Behavioral Changes

-Saggy skin can be unsightly to look at and could lead to yeast infections and rashes.
-Replacing the fat you’ve lost with muscle mass by exercising is one way to reduce saggy skin, but if you have a significant amount of extra skin, you’ll likely require cosmetic surgery.
+Replacing the fat you’ve lost with muscle mass by exercising is one way to reduce saggy skin, but if you have a significant amount of extra skin, cosmetic surgery is a quick and life-changing option.
+Do not be afraid to ask your doctor about options for reducing any unwanted physical changes post-surgery.

-Handling the emotional changes that follow weight loss surgery is no easy feat, but it can be done.
+Handling the emotional changes that follow weight loss surgery may seem exhausting, but you can do it.
 Let’s look at a few ways you can accomplish this.

 Find a Support Group

-We can’t promise that everyone around you will be supportive, but leaning on a network of friends and family you can trust is one way to keep your spirits high during your weight loss journey.
+Leaning on a network of friends and family you can trust is one way to keep your spirits high during your weight loss journey.
+Another is finding an official support group.

 You will have your low points and your high points, but if you have a group you can lean on, you’ll be able to glean strength from those who are willing to support you.